Zorroa/zorroa-js-frontend-library/README.md

 npm run dev # will run with hot reloading on a special server
 ```

+It is highly recommended that you run `npm run build` and test on the static server before submitting a pull requests.

+The deploy script, `npm run deploy`, will run a shell script to do some npm and git versioning then do a build.
+This script will need the actual deployment you wish to perform added.

+*Possible errors:*

-Possible errors:  Sometimes the live reloading or a node server may hang (you did not close it).
+Sometimes the live reloading or a node server may hang (you did not close it).
 You will get an error similiar to this `EADDRINUSE`.
 A simple solution to this usually will be to run `killall node`.
 It sounds worse than it is.

-It is highly recommended that you run `npm run build` and test on the static server before submitting pull requests.
+One of the first things I do I am getting node errors is clean house.
+We have a special script to delete all dependencies from your project and from your computers cache the reinstall them: `npm run purge`

 ## Testing

+You can run the tests by executing the following command in your terminal: `npm test`.
+This will run the entire test suite.
+You can also use `npm run test:watch` to run the tests and have them watch for changes.
+This is super useful when writing your tests.

 #### [Jest](https://facebook.github.io/jest/) https://github.com/facebook/jest